How to Accept Payments Online (Credit, ACH, PayPal, QR Codes+)

 Invoice Simple is an invoicing and payment platform that makes it easy to create and manage invoices from your computer or mobile device.
 With Invoice Simple, you can get paid by credit card, bank transfer, or PayPal.

-They have partnered with PayPal to help you get paid faster and easier.
+They have partnered with Stripe and PayPal to help you get paid faster and easier.
 A processing fee is subtracted from the total amount paid on each invoice.

 Venmo